LeoThern/pionex_python/README.md

 # Pionex to Python
+```sh
+pip install pionex_python
+```
 ## Description
 Connector library for Pionex Restful and Websocket api.
 Closely resembles [PionexAPI Docs](https://pionex-doc.gitbook.io/apidocs) for intuitive implementation.
-All function names are identical to the names in documentation.
+All function names are identical to the endpoints in the documentation.
 ## Examples
-```sh
-pip install pionex_python
-```
-### Restful
-#### public
+#### rest public
 ```py
 from pionex_python.restful.Common import Common